StuyCSDojo/dojo-resources/private_resources/source/stuycs/misc/changing_stuycs_password.rst

 .. image:: ../images/misc/changing-stuycs-password/nfs-prompt.png

-6. To changing-stuycs your password, enter ``passwd`` and press enter.
+6. To change your password, enter ``passwd`` and press enter.
 You will then be prompted for your current password.
-Like before, you won't be able to see the password as you typed it, but just press ``enter`` when you are done.
+Like before, you won't be able to see the password as you type it, but just press ``enter`` when you are done.

 .. image:: ../images/misc/changing-stuycs-password/passwd-command.png

 7. After you enter your current password, you will be prompted for your new password twice.
-Like before, you won't be able to see the password as you typed it, but just press ``enter`` when you are done.
+Like before, you won't be able to see the password as you type it, but just press ``enter`` when you are done.

 .. image:: ../images/misc/changing-stuycs-password/new-password-prompt.png

-8. If you are in the Dojo, let the Dojo staff member (that you called over in step 0) know that you just resetted your password.
+8. If you are in the Dojo, let the Dojo staff member (that you called over in step 0) know that you just reset your password.
 If you are in the presence of your teacher, let him/her know that you changed your password.

    There are steps that the teacher(s) need to do before your new password is recognized by the system.